neovim/neovim-ruby/README.md

 ## Running tests

 Many of the tests require an active instance of Neovim to run against.
 Boot one up with `rake neovim:start`.
-In a separate terminal, you should now be able to run the tests with `rake`.
+In a separate terminal, you should now be able to run the tests with `bundle exec rake`.

 ## Contributing